-Canon 1300D versus Panasonic TZ200
+Canon 1300D vs Panasonic TZ200

-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and February 2018.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2018.
 The 1300D is a DSLR, while the TZ200 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (TZ200) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is considerably smaller (45 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the TZ200 are weather-sealed.